CCA-Public/digital-archives-manual/guides/unusual.md

    * Review "Deleted Items" folders to determine whether they should be kept.
 5. *Image attachments:* A gallery of all images attached to emails.
 Requires no further processing.
 6. *Other attachments:* All other file types attached to emails, available for download.
 Requires no further processing.
-7. *Lexicon search:* **INSERT LINKS** Keyword searching based on defined lexicons to identify sensitive materials.
-Two lexicons, [CCA.lex](../media/cca_lexicon) and German.lex, were developed for AP195, in order to collocate sensitive words relevant to CCA's use case and provide (limited) German-language functionality.
+7. *Lexicon search:* Keyword searching based on defined lexicons to identify sensitive materials.
+A [CCA lexicon](../media/cca_lexicon) of fields CCA is interested in screening for, as well as a [German lexicon](../media/german_lexicon), were developed for AP195, in order to collocate sensitive words relevant to CCA's use case and provide (limited) German-language functionality.
 Note that these lexicons should be considered in beta, and all lexicons should be considered in light of a collection's context.
    * Use lexicon searching to identify potentially sensitive and out of scope material.
 Lexicons can be added manually or installed; see the [Lexicon ReadMe file](https://docs.google.com/document/d/1RWU1kXUPa1kEf5_mEaNP_veQ8IX-Sw1J0mBJ8rRhS3Q/edit) and the [User Guide](https://docs.google.com/document/d/1ZMuWU0z-IVsk80_lUEYMfVrwfCsS1bp0sjL28GBGcMU/edit) for more information.
 8. *Labels:* Summary of labels used.
 You can add new labels here if needed.
 9. *Data:* Import log.
-It may be worth ensuring there were no major import error, but no further processing necessary.
+It may be worth ensuring there were no major import errors, but no further processing necessary.

 #### The Search Tab